wendy223/AnimialFoodMatch/README.md

-# Insight_Project_Framework
+# Matching your Resume and Job Postings
-Framework for machine learning projects at Insight Data Science.
+This is a (NLP + supervised learning) project at Insight Data Science.

-## Motivation for this project format:
+## Motivation for this project:
+There is a matching problem between your resume and job postings.
+The solution for this problem is to use NLP and supervised learning to predict whether the resume will match or not match the responding job postings.

-- **Insight_Project_Framework** : Put all source code for production within structured directory
+- **main_scripts** : Put all source code for production within structured directory
 - **tests** : Put all source code for testing in an easy to find location
 - **configs** : Enable modification of all preset variables within single directory (consisting of one or many config files for separate tasks)
 - **data** : Include example a small amount of data in the Github repository so tests can be run to validate installation